uibcdf/Ixtlilton-Tools/docs/contents/user/guide/dot_files_and_directories.md

 ```

 Now, you are probably wondering -if you are linux user with few experience-: is this then the place
-where the user variables HOME, WORK or SCRATCH?
+where the user variables `HOME`, `WORK` or `SCRATCH`?
 That's right, but to load the definition of these
 variables in every user, this is done in a common file with path 'opt/etc/user\_bashrc' where the
 following lines are placed: